-In 1109 Henry I ordered that the New Minster be moved to land that he had provided at Hyde, which was just outside Winchester at this time.
-It is possible that the New Minster had suffered from a fire prior to 1109, which might have made the move opportune.
-Or perhaps Henry I did not want the Saxon New Minster crampimg the style of the gleaming new Norman Winchester Cathedral.
+In 1109 Henry I ordered that the New Minster be moved to land that he had provided at Hyde, which was then just outside Winchester.
+It is possible that the New Minster had suffered from a fire prior to 1109, which might have made the move opportune, or perhaps Henry I did not want the Saxon New Minster cramping the style of the gleaming Norman Winchester Cathedral.
 The re-located New Minster would then become known as Hyde Abbey.
 In my opinion, the location of this abbey must be one of the most important of the lesser-known sites in British history, and it deserves to be much more famous.